framely/community/docs/articles/reservation/reservation-api.md

   ```

 ## Reservation
-Represents a customer's booking for a resource at a specific location.
+The customer's booking for a resource at a specific location.
 Each reservation is a unique booking created by a customer.

 - Fields